 The science of Platelet Rich Plasma (PRP) therapy is still relatively new to the world of orthopedics.
 As such, there are many studies being performed that test the application of the plasma platelets in various clinical settings.
 In the rush to show how beneficial PRP applications can be in surgery, only sometimes is there research to show that PRP can be just as effective outside of surgery.
 Unfortunately, PRP is being studied more as an adjunct to surgery instead of as an alternative to surgery.

-Recently we posted an article about “ultra-octogenarian” and stem cell treatments – showing research that says you are never too old for Comprehensive Prolotherapy.
+Recently we posted an article about “ultra-octogenarian” and stem cell injection therapy – showing research that says you are never too old for Comprehensive Prolotherapy.
 In this new PRP research, doctors sought to determine if patients deemed too old for a specific surgery could get that surgery if blood platelets were introduced into the equation.
 New research is applying PRP to microfracture surgery.

 Surgeons seem to be sold on microfracture surgery for articular cartilage repair (where the bones under the cartilage are microfractured to stimulate healing).
 This is not a surgery we recommend as we feel that Comprehensive Prolotherapy is more effective without fracturing bones.
 But surgeons want it to work, so the use of stem cells, as reported in our recent article on surgery and stem cells, and now PRP, is the focus of current research striving to prove the addition of these applications make surgery more successful.